Prefer to call? 1-800-261-2794

 - The weather here is always warm and without extremes.
 The temperature varies from 24 to 30°C. Between October and March the sea is generally calm and the weather is warm.
 Between May and September the weather is drier, than during January and February and the seas are livelier.

-- It is approximately twelve hours flight to the Seychelles from the UK.
+- It is approximately eighteen hours flight to the Seychelles from the USA.

 - The currency used in the Seychelles is the Seychelles Rupee.